-Anecdotally, CJ experienced good recovery, had a great diet going and his body composition was quite in tune, being only about 5lbs from show weight.
+Anecdotally, there was good recovery, had a great diet going and his body composition was quite in tune, being only about 5lbs from show weight.

-CJ had several PRs during the training – some of this was due to his beginner-level status of some of the lifts, but don’t let him be bashful – PRs are PRs and worth noting.
+There were several PRs during the training – some of this was due to his beginner-level status of some of the lifts, but PRs are PRs and worth noting.

 Interestingly, around the two-week mark, his sex drive ramped up to wild levels, and he commented on very high quality (teenage-like) erections during that time.

 Finally, what you’ve all been waiting for.
-Blood was drawn on May 12, 2016 at 8:24am at the same Quest Diagnostics Lab, with CJ in a fasted state, and sent to the same laboratory:
+Blood was drawn on May 12, 2016 at 8:24am at the same Quest Diagnostics Lab, in a fasted state, and sent to the same laboratory: